Server-Eye/bucket-collector/README.md

 To run this application [NodeJS](https://nodejs.org/) is required.

-After installing NodeJS, use the command `npm install bower -g` to install bower.
+After installing NodeJS, use the command `npm install bucket-collector` to download the current version of the bucket-collector and its depending modules.

-After downloading the project, install the required node-modules via `npm install -d`.
-Call `bower install -d` to download the required bower components.
-Depending on the desired reation, additional configuration is required (see [Reactions](#reactions)).
+Depending on the desired reaction, additional configuration is required (see [Reactions](#reactions)).

 ## Starting application

-Start the appllication in development mode via `NODE_ENV='development' node app.js`.
-In development-mode, debug-messages are enabled and the webinterface is by default started on port `8082`.

-Start the appllication in production mode via `NODE_ENV='production' node app.js`.
-In production-mode, debug-messages are disabled and the webinterface is by default started on port `8080`.
+Run the command `node node_modules/bucket-collector` to start the bucket-collector in production-mode.
+In production-mode the webinterface runs by default on port `8080`.

-If no `NODE_ENV`-parameter is given, the application starts in production-mode.
+### Command-line options

+The following command-line options are available:

+* `-h, --help`: outputs the usage information
+* `-V, --version`:  outputs the version number of the currently installed version
+* `-d, --development`: starts the application in development-mode, which enables additional logging.
+In development mode, the webinterface defaults to port `8082`.
+* `-c, --clean`: Removes all settings and saved bucket data.
+The bucket collector has to be configured again using the webinterface (see [Configuration](#configuration)).
+* `-P, --port <n>`: Overrides the default-port of the webinterface with the given port.
+* `-R, --reactionDir [path]`: Overrides the path from which all reactions are loaded.
+Absolute pathing is recommended.
+* `-D, --dataDir [path]`: Overrides the path where all runtime-data is saved.
+Absolute pathing is recommended.
+* `-L, --logDir [path]`: Overrides the path where the logFile is created.
+Absolute pathing is recommended.

 ### Configuration